 By managing your association members, you’re likely aware of the importance of keeping your members happy.
 Whether you’re trying to sell products or services, engage with an audience, or keep things running smoothly on the day-to-day level, it’s essential that you feel confident in your ability to satisfy your members.

-But how do you know what will make them happy?
-And how do you know if they're satisfied with what they see?
+How can you know what will make them happy?
+How can you know if they are satisfied with what they see?

 To answer these questions, you must first under who your audience base companies.
 When developing new products or services, the demographics and psychographics of your target audience can assist in influencing the design and development process.

 Member Lounge is a tool for providing the best member experience possible.
-It starts with understanding the people who use our product and services.
+It starts with understanding the people who use our products and services.

 We believe that when you know your members, you can better understand their needs and build a website that is acceptable to them.
 Find out more about your audience through Member Lounge.